dga711/SessionEzPzMod/README.md

 I made a video showing you the simple process [here](https://youtu.be/vQXdg9g0M8Y)

-1. Download [TODO LINK] and unpack EzPzMod somewhere.
+1. Download [here](https://github.com/dga711/SessionEzPzMod/releases) and unpack EzPzMod somewhere.
 2. Open EzPzMod
-3. Click "Select Folder" and browse to session game folder.
+3. "Click "Select Folder" and browse to Session folder.
-It should be something like `...\steamapps\common\Session`
+It usually should be something like `...\steamapps\common\Session`
 4. Then click "Patch"
 5. DONE!

--> You shoud to have to do this *only once*, until it breaks because of updates or something else.
+-> You should to have to do this *only once*, until it breaks because of updates or something else.

 ## Usage
 1. Download a map